Change management framework for organisational Insights

 Dr. John Kotter wrote a book “Leading Change”, where he describes the 8-step process for leading change

-- Create a Vision for the Change – the vision must be specific, measurable, actionable, inspiring and realistic.
+3. Create a Vision for the Change - the vision must be specific, measurable, actionable, inspiring, and realistic.
 Think of the vision as a 30-second elevator pitch.

-- Communicate the Vision – try visualizing your vision, this makes the communication much simpler
+4. Communicate the Vision - try visualizing your vision, this makes communication much simpler

-- Remove Obstacles – when undergoing change, people that are part of it need to feel they are supported.
-Making problems visible and tracking the issues helps people to see that there is a progress
+5. Remove Obstacles - when changing, people who are part of it need to feel they are supported.
+Making problems visible and tracking the issues helps people see that there is progress

-- Create Short Term Wins – this step talks about the risk of people falling back into old habits if they don´t see quick wins.
+6. Create Short-Term Wins - this step talks about the risk of people falling back into old habits if they don´t see quick wins.
 A Kudo wall is a good way to start with.

 McKinsey 7S framework